bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 **This is not a model alignment approach.** The architecture does not attempt to make the agent safer, more honest, or more aligned.
 It assumes the agent's reasoning is compromised and builds safety around it.

-**This is not another IAM product.** IAM validates who is asking.
-ZoD validates what is being asked, whether the content is legitimate, and whether the request fits behavioral patterns—then cryptographically binds approval to exact execution parameters.
+**This is not another IAM product.** Traditional IAM validates who is asking and assumes requestor intent is stable.
+ZoD assumes requestor reasoning is adversarial.
+The architecture validates what is being asked, whether the content is legitimate, and whether the request fits behavioral patterns—then cryptographically binds approval to exact execution parameters.

 **This is an execution governance architecture.** It governs the path from reasoning to action for entities that cannot be trusted to govern themselves.

-> *The core thesis: Security is not about making the agent trustworthy.
-It is about building a system that works even when the agent is not.*
+> *The core thesis: The agent will be compromised.
+The architecture limits the blast radius.*

 ---